 - Watermelon, honeydew, cantaloupe: Add chunks of these refreshing melons to sparkling water for a fizzy, fruity “mocktail.”

 - Pears, apples,bananas: Dip these fruits into almond butter, or add them to your favorite smoothie recipe.

 - Squash, broccoli, asparagus: Throw these savory veggies on the grill at your next summer BBQ!

-When the temperature drops, your neurons go to work by communicating with your brain that your body should feel the sensation of being cold.
-Since we're still slogging our way through summer, however, we can't rely on that degree dip just yet.
+When the temperature drops, your neurons communicate to your brain that your body should feel the sensation of being cold.
+Since we’re still slogging our way through summer, however, we can’t rely on that degree dip just yet.

-Luckily, the menthol content in mint activates the same nerve receptor in your body, triggering a faux frosty feeling, even when outside temperatures continue to rise.
+Luckily, the menthol content in mint activates the same nerve receptor in your body.
+It triggers a faux frosty feeling, even when outside temperatures continue to rise.

 While it sounds counterintuitive to shovel a spicy dish into your mouth when you’re already miserably hot, it could actually cool you down.
 Here’s why: Spicy foods trigger a nerve receptor in your tongue called TRPV1, which registers heat.
 Once your mouth detects the heat, your body responds by turning on its natural cooling mechanism – sweating.
 It’s no wonder, then, that peppers and burn-your-tongue spices are among the most popular foods in some of the hottest countries on earth, like India, Mexico and Ethiopia.

-It might not make you "feel" cool the way that mint can, but pineapple contains the super powerful anti-inflammatory property, bromelain, which helps your body combat the effects of heat and inflammation.
+It might not make you “feel” cool the way that mint can.
+But pineapple contains the super powerful anti-inflammatory property, bromelain.
+This helps your body combat the effects of heat and inflammation.